 Eric has also edited/co-edited a number of special issues/sections of journals on the following topics: The Political Economy of International Capital Mobility (1994), The Geopolitics of North-South Monetary Relations (2002), At Home Abroad?
 The Dollar's Destiny as a World Currency (2008), The Geopolitics of Sovereign Wealth Funds (2009), Crisis and the Future of Global Financial Governance (2009), and The Greening of Global Financial Markets?
 (2011).
 In addition, he has published over 100 journal articles and book chapters and is presently co-editor of the book series Cornell Studies in Money.

-For a full list of publications please see Dr. Helleiner's Curriculum vitae (pdf)
+For a full list of publications please see Dr. Eric Helleiner's CV.

 Awards and honours

 - Francesco Guicciardini Prize for Best Book in Historical International Relations

 - Canadian Political Science Association Prize in International Relations